atlassian-labs/msteams-jira-server/README.md

     - Navigate to **Authentication.** section.
     - In the **Redirect URIs**, add a redirect URL of type Web with a value  `https://<MICROSOFT_BOT_APPLICATION_BASE_URL>/loginResult.html`.
     - In the  **Implicit grant and hybrid flows** section, check **ID tokens** as this sample requires the [Implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) to be enabled to sign-in the user.
-    - Also, in the **Redirect URIs**, add a redirect URL of type Web and value  `https://token.botframework.com/.auth/web/redirect`.
+    - Also, in the **Redirect URIs**, add a redirect URL of type Web and value  `https://token.botframework.com/.auth/web/redirect` or `https://token.botframework.azure.us/.auth/web/redirect` for GCCH configuration.
     - Select **Save**.
     - Navigate to **Expose an API**.
+    - Check if Application ID URI is populated.
+Set it to default value, if not.
     - Click **Add a scope** button.
 Enter clear Scope name (e.g. App.Read), set "Admins and users" for the field _Who can consent?_, enter some description and save the scope.
     - Navigate to **API permissions**.
     - Click **Add a permission** button.
 Select just created API from **My APIs** tab.
 Select the Scope previously created above and save the changes.
 Please copy the value of just added permission (it's like `api://.../...`).
 It will be necessary later.